vEnhance/1802/r16.typ

   2. *Not yet covered in class*: If $cal(C)$ is a closed loop in $RR^2$, use Green's theorem instead.
   3. If both of these fail, fall back the parametrization recipe.
 ]

-Here's the FTC again if you forgot it:

 #memo(title: [Memorize: FTC for line integrals])[
   Suppose $bf(F) : RR^n -> RR^n$ is a conservative vector field,